-Our Seed Library is open.
+Our Seed Library is OPEN for the season!

 When you are out purchasing seeds for your garden this year please consider purchasing one or two extra packets to donate to our seed library.
 We need to restock our supply.
 Join our Harwinton Grows Facebook group to learn more about harvesting seeds from your own garden!